The War For Talent

 In our new book, Michael McMaster and I set out the fundamental ideas for designing an organisation so that the Natural Law of People flourishes.
 It is the fastest and most effective way to increase performance and return on capital invested.

-Our new book was published in July and is available on amazon here: The Power of Organisation
+Our new book was published in February and is available on Amazon here: The Power of Management

 Close